BillyDM/billydm.github.io/content/blog/clarifying-some-things.md

 I'm now of the opinion that a *truly* fully-featured GUI library might only possible with a dedicated team of developers.
 There's a lot of one-man GUI projects in Rust, but realistically I don't think they'll ever achieve widespread use if they stay that way (or at the very least it will take that developer a very long time to reach that point).

 For anyone developing these Rust GUI libraries, I'd like to give a list of features that, in my opinion, are needed before the GUI library can truly be considered "fully-featured".
-Only then will it truly compete with the likes of QT, JUCE, GTK, Flutter, etc.
+While you probably don't need to support every single one to be successful, this should still should give a good outline of what it will truly take to compete with the likes of QT, JUCE, GTK, Flutter, Electron, etc.

 * Extensive documentation, examples, and tutorials (hello worlds and 7GUIs alone aren't enough)
 * Accessibility features.
 This one is hard to get right.
-* Proper unicode text support.
+* Proper unicode text support with inline styling.
 This one is *very* hard to get right.
 * Text that looks sharp even at small sizes.
 I say this because a lot of Rust GUI libraries currently use GPU-based text rendering which doesn't look very good.
 * Built-in features to help with localization
 * Support to easily use custom icons